Rhythm (2016 film): Overview

-The film was presented by R. N. Kumar.
+R. N. Kumar presented the film.
 It was written and directed by Vivek Kumar.
 Rhythm was in the making for over six years.
 It starred Adeel Chaudhry and Rinil Routh in the lead cast and is the Bollywood debut of Adeel Chaudhry.
 Rhythm was shot in Poland and was scheduled for release on 19 February 2016 but the release was later pushed to 26 February 2016.

 Plot

 Avantika (Rinil Routh) and her group of friends are part of an inter-college music and dance festival.
 Meanwhile, a new boy, Rohan (played by Adeel Chaudhry) transfers to her college for advanced studies.
 He falls madly in love with Avantika, but due to a past failed relationship, Avantika has built a wall around herself and does not let people enter her life beyond a certain point.
 After a series of incidents, Avantika realises something which changes her life.